aldebjer/pysim/doc/building_on_mac.rst

 For instructions how to install gcc and python please look at these instructions http://docs.python-guide.org/en/latest/starting/install/osx/

-Once you have gcc and python installed you will also need the boost libraries.
+Once you have gcc and python installed you will also need the boost  and eigen libraries.
 To get these by using brew type:

 .. code-block:: bash

-   brew install boost
+   brew install boost eigen

 Get the PySim source
 --------------------